I tried out OpenRouter's MCP Server

 Unknown skill "overview".
 Available skills:

-Since there's nothing after Available skills:, it appears no skills have been registered yet.
-It's safe to treat this tool as a placeholder at the time of writing.
-All 12 other tools each return different information, making for a solid "ask anything about OpenRouter" window for development agents.
+Since nothing follows Available skills:, it appears no skills have been registered yet.
+It's safe to think of this as a placeholder tool at the time of this article's publication.

 Connecting from Claude Code via OAuth

-The setup is remarkably simple — just add the following single block to .mcp.json or ~/.claude/mcp.json.
-The MCP client handles OAuth client information and redirect URIs behind the scenes.
+The setup is very simple — just add the following single block to .mcp.json or ~/.claude/mcp.json.
+The OAuth client information and redirect URI are handled behind the scenes by the MCP client.

 {